 What is revenue growth?
-Many times, people come to us, and they ask us for help with things that if they really thought through, they probably just aren't thinking far enough ahead.
+Often, people come to us and ask us for help with things that, if they really thought through, they probably just aren't thinking far ahead.

 They tell us that they need more visibility and more brand awareness.
-If they're really on their game, they may say that they need more leads.
-But the reality is leads, in and of themselves, are exactly that -- they’re just leads.
+They may say they need more leads if they're really on their game.
+But the reality, leads, in and of themselves, are exactly that -- they're leads.

 What they really want, if they were clearly articulating things, as they would want: